ande3577/redmine_hide_modules/README.markdown

 ## Overview

-This allows for hiding project modules from the project settings view.
+This allows for hiding project modules from appearing in the project settings view.
 If a module is already enabled, it will still be visible in the project and project settings.
 Admin will override hiding.
+Modules are hidden from the plugin settings page.

 It is intended to simplify the UI when creating a new project.